microchip-pic-avr-examples/pic16f13145-tachometer-mplab-mcc/README.md

 ## Demo

 Different shift position are sent via the PC terminal and can be observed in the next demonstration.
-Each transmitted number described by ``LF`` newline character.
-Also, an actual position and help messages are shown in the terminal.
+Each transmitted number is described by ``LF`` newline character.
+An actual position and a help message are also shown in the terminal.

 **Note:** The demo is at 2x speed.
 <br><img src="images/demo.gif" width="1000">